 Building Communities through Dialogue

-This is a 3-year project (2011-14) funded by the Paul Hamlyn Foundation aimed at using dialogic learning methods to enable young people to have an increased ability to communicate constructively and build trust with people from different backgrounds from their own.
+This 3-year project (2011-14) funded by the Paul Hamlyn Foundation aimed at using dialogic learning methods to enable young people to have an increased ability to communicate constructively and build trust with people from different backgrounds from their own.

 P4C national SAPERE project

 DECSY is part of a national SAPERE (umbrella organisation for P4C) evaluation project funded by the Education Endowment Fund (EEF) designed to find out the extent to which P4C can raise standards in schools with substantial numbers of pupils in areas of lower socio-economic groups.